 Here are some top-rated tour options from Siena:

-You May Also Like: How To Explore Tuscany Without A Car: 7 Beautiful Places You Can Reach By Train
+You May Also Like: How To Explore Tuscany Without A Car: 4 Beautiful Places You Can Reach By Train

 What To Do In San Gimignano

-I highly recommend starting your visit early in the morning and heading straight to Piazza della Cisterna first (pictured above), as this is absolutely the busiest area of town.
+I highly recommend starting your visit early in the morning and heading straight to Piazza della Cisterna first (pictured above), as this is the busiest area of town.

 Right after that, make your way to Piazza del Duomo (the piazza outside the main church), which also gets incredibly crowded as the day progresses.